“C” is for Coloradans

 On its “About” page, the organization Verified Voting defines election integrity as including “accuracy, transparency and verifiability of elections,” along with “the reliability and security of voting systems,” and stresses the necessity “that each vote be counted as cast.”

-Why CFVI?Over a decade ago in 2003, CFVI’s founder, Bob McGrath, began seeing Internet reports of large state purchases of unauditable “direct record electronic voting machines” (DREs).
+Why CFVI?Back in 2003, CFVI’s founder, Bob McGrath, began seeing Internet reports of large state purchases of unauditable “direct record electronic voting machines” (DREs).
 The Help America Vote Act of 2002 (HAVA) made federal funds available to purchase these machines.
 With DREs, votes are cast electronically on a machine rather than a paper ballot.
 Vendors of DREs were claiming that software controlling the machines was “proprietary,” so experts could not inspect the software to check the potential for fraud or other inaccuracies.
 And without votes cast on paper ballots, audits could not check vote counts for accuracy.

 His memory still vivid of the 2000 Presidential election irregularities, Bob posted an invitation on MeetUp to find others interested in challenging the unauditable DRE machines.
 Eight people responded; they met at a coffee shop on East Colfax in Denver, and Coloradans for Voting Integrity was formed.